-In [20] and [21], good control was not made on listeners' repetition.
+In [20] and [21], listeners' repetitions were not well controlled.
 It is highly speculated that efforts of listening and delay of repetition depended on listeners.
 If delay is reduced to be minimized, repetition becomes shadowing, where only small listening efforts are allowed.
-Since smooth shadowing is possible only with quick comprehension of presented utterances, the authors consider that results of repetition indicate how intelligible a given utterance is and that results of shadowing indicate how comprehensible it is.
-Then, the authors attempted to measure comprehensibility of pronunciation based on native listeners' responsive shadowings [15].
+Since smooth shadowing is possible only with quick comprehension of presented utterances, the authors expected that results of repetition indicate how intelligible a given utterance is and that results of shadowing would indicate how comprehensible it is.
+The authors attempted to measure comprehensibility of pronunciation based on native listeners' responsive shadowings [15] and the above expectation was verified experimentally.